 How A Reputation Software Can Simplify the Process

 Here’s our final recommendation for collecting more authentic customer feedback: use a review software.
 Here’s how using a review software like BirdEye can help your business.

 Collect Reviews Automatically

 Not every business owner has the time to manually send text and email review requests to customers.
 With BirdEye, the whole process is taking care of automatically.
 BirdEye integrates with your business systems, sending feedback requests to your customers without you having to lift a finger.

 Monitor Your Reputation Across the Internet

-The story doesn’t end when you’ve collected the review.
+The story doesn’t end when you’ve collected customer feedback.
 It’s important to keep an eye on the feedback that your business is getting.
 You don’t have to switch between dozens of sites just to see what customers are saying.
-The BirdEye dashboard gives you the ability to monitor reviews on over 150 sites including Google and Facebook.
+The BirdEye dashboard gives you the ability to monitor feedback on over 150 sites including Google and Facebook.

 Share Social Proof on Social Media

 Remember, nobody can market your business quite like one of your customers.
-With BirdEye, it’s easier than ever to share customer reviews on Facebook.
-Every time you get a 5-star review, you can automatically share the review.
+With BirdEye, it’s easier than ever to share customer feedback on Facebook or Twitter.
+BirdEye will automatically cross-promote customer feedback on these social media platforms.
 Make sure that your followers see the opinions of your happy customers.

-With BirdEye, asking for a review will never be easier.
+With BirdEye, asking for feedback will never be easier.
 More than 50,000 businesses use BirdEye to collect and leverage reviews.
-There’s no other software on the market that gives you all the tools you need to start turning reviews into revenue.
+There’s no other software on the market that gives you all the tools you need to start turning customer feedback into revenue.